20n/act/wikiServices/README.md

 #### Set `$wgServer` ####

 Another *important manual step* is to set `$wgServer` to the appropriate base URL for all wiki links.
-Once a DNS name has been assigned to a wiki server, update `$wgServer` in `LocalSettings.php` to reference that name.
+Update `$wgServer` in `LocalSettings.php` to reference whatever name you intend to assign to this VM in DNS.  *You need not assign the DNS name before you set this variable*: this is what mediawiki will use for its own URLs, and will be used even if you access the host via some other name or IP address.
 Mediawiki has a tendency to rewrite the current URL with its canonical hostname, which may result in unexpected connection failures if the hostname is not updated before clients access the wiki.

 Note that if you are using SSL to encrypt traffic to the wiki, use `https` as the protocol for `$wgServer`.
-This will ensure all URL rewrites force secure HTTP.
+This will ensure all URL rewrites force secure HTTP (though nginx should already be doing this if SSL is configured correctly).

 ### Set Orders Service Client Key ###

-// is client_key => client_keyword

 The `/order` service endpoint uses a host-specific key to identify where an order request came from.
-You'll need to update the `client_key` parameter in `/etc/wiki_web_services/orders_config.json` to something that represents the client for whom the wiki is being set up (could be a name or a codeword).
-Once you've changed this parameter, run:
+You'll need to update the `client_keyword` parameter in `/etc/wiki_web_services/orders_config.json` to something that represents the client for whom the wiki is being set up (could be a name or a codeword).
+Here are the commands you'll run:
 ```
+$ sudo vim /etc/wiki_web_services/orders_config.json
+# Make your edits.
+Then restart the service.
 $ sudo /etc/init.d/orders_service restart
 ```
 for the config change to take place.